bright/new-www/_posts/2018-02-09-from-react-to-react-redux-in-a-few-steps.md

         })
     }
 ```
 This way we send an action to our store.
-Store receives the action, then passes application state and this action to reducers (In our case this is a reducer mentioned above).
+Store receives the action and then passes both application state and this action to reducers (In our case this is a reducer mentioned above).
 It sees that the action type matches the one it handles - `UPDATE_NUMBERS` and creates
 a new state accordingly.
-In our case it will apply the numbers sent as action's payload.
-After it's done, the new state is returned and applied to `store`.
+In our case it will apply the numbers sent as an action's payload.
+After it's done, the new state is returned and applied to the `store`.
 This will now be the new state of our application.
 At the time that we receive this new state, our `BigBossParent` will be updated (mapping functions will be invoked again).

-And this is how you go from plan `React` to `React-Redux` ;)
+And this is how you go from a `React` to `React-Redux` ;)
 If you have any comments, please share them below!